Eoinmark/Eoinmark/README.md

-- 👋 Hi, I’m @Eoinmark
+- 👋 Hi, I’m John Mark Lappay
 - 👀 I’m interested in Data Analytics
 - 🌱 I’m currently learning the fundamentals of Exploratory Data Analysis (EDA), Data Cleaning and Data Wrangling, and Data Scraping
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ..
+- 📫 I can be contacted through my e-mail (jmj.lappay@gmail.com) or LinkedIn profile ( www.linkedin.com/in/jmj-lappay )

 <!---
 Eoinmark/Eoinmark is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.